rajivshah3/IOTA-Balance-Finder/README.md

 # IOTA Balance Finder

-Using this tool you can find where your balances are after a snapshot and choose the appropriate action (reclaim, generate addresses, etc).
+Using this tool you can find where your balances are after a snapshot and even send the funds to a new seed if needed.

 This is adapted from https://github.com/peterwilli/IOTA-Snapshot-Recovery